wsn1226/Content3D-Document_Unwarping/README.md

 # RGBD Document Unwarping

- This is a project supervised by Prof. Kenneth Wong, where we achived SOTA performace in terms of MS-SSIM (0.512578), and Local Distortion (7.581896)
+ This is a project supervised by Prof. Kenneth Wong, where we achived SOTA performace in terms of MS-SSIM (0.512578), and Local Distortion (7.581896).
+We tried different Content+3D combinations to do multimodel learning, and find out that RGB+D is the best combination for this task.

 ## Contribution and Novelty
  1. We achieved SOTA performance compared with methods with the same pipeline.
 Specifically, we have improved the SOTA method by 0.32% and 1.93% in terms of MS-SSIM and LD respectively, using only about 1/3 parameters and 79.51% GPU memory.